There’s no place like Pinterest for the holidays.

-With over 100 million monthly active users and a largely-wealthy user base, the numbers say it all: 93% of Pinners use Pinterest to plan or make purchases, and pinners spend an average of $50 per order—higher than purchases that come from Facebook and Twitter.
+With over 200 million monthly active users, the platform’s numbers speak for themselves: 93% of Pinners use Pinterest to plan or make purchases, and advertisers see $2 in profit for every $1 spent on Pinterest.
 What’s more, Pinterest is 5 times more efficient at driving in-store sales than any other platform.

 It’s no surprise, then, that Pinterest is ripe with opportunity for holiday advertisers.
 Here are some more impressive stats (holiday-themed, this time) that should perk up your ears: